MrYsLab/telemetrix-rpi-pico-w/README.md

 # THIS IS A WORK IN PROGRESS

 Interact and monitor a Raspberry Pi Pico W remotely from your PC using Python.
-It is similar to Arduino Firmata, but written specifically for the Raspberry Pi Pico W.
+It is similar to Arduino Firmata but explicitly written for the Raspberry Pi Pico W.

-You have a choice of two clients, one uses [Python threading](https://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix-rpi-pico-w/blob/master/html/telemetrix_rpi_pico_w/index.html) for concurrency, and the other, uses [Python asyncio.](https://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix-rpi-pico-w/blob/master/html/telemetrix_rpi_pico_w_aio/index.html)
+You have a choice of two client APIs.
+One uses [Python threading](https://htmlpreview. github.io/?https://github.com/MrYsLab/telemetrix-rpi-pico-w/blob/master/html/telemetrix_rpi_pico_w/index.html) for concurrency, and the other, uses [Python asyncio.](https://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix-rpi-pico-w/blob/master/html/telemetrix_rpi_pico_w_aio/index.html)

 ![](images/tmx.png)